 Couples counselling offers individuals the opportunity to discuss issues in an impartial, confidential and safe environment.
 Some common issues brought by couples are affairs and infidelity, communication, unmet emotional needs, parenting styles, sex, etc.

-When working with couples the first session is held with both parties, followed by an individual sessions with each person and then the work is resumed with the couple together.
+When working with couples the first session is held with both parties where I suggest (not compulsory) that individual sessions are held with each person and then the work is resumed with the couple together.

 How I work